 There are no particular course prerequisites.
-However, you are expected to have a sound grasp of financial economics and financial accounting at least at an introductory level.
+However, you are expected to have a sound grasp of financial economics and financial accounting at least at a senior undergraduate level.

 REQUIRED TEXT

 Brown and Reilly, "Analysis of Investment and Management of Portfolios", South-Western Cengage Learning, 9th ed.